VCVRack/rack-plugin-toolchain/README.md

 *Works on any operating system with [Docker](https://www.docker.com/) installed.*

+**IMPORTANT:** Do **not** invoke the Docker-based toolchain with `sudo`!
+There is no need to do so and it will not work correctly.

+Instead, follow the instructions to let non-root users manage Docker containers: https://docs.docker.com/engine/install/linux-postinstall/

 Build the Docker container with toolchains for all platforms.
 ```bash
 make docker-build